sofiedeweer/hpc-course-utilities/installation-mk.md

 ## 2. Install on a native Linux distribution

-If you have a computer with a Linux operating system, you can install mk modules directly.
-Otherwise, skip to step 3.
+If you have a computer with a Linux operating system, you can install mk modules directly or skip to step 3.
 1. Download the [latest release](https://github.com/elauksap/mk/releases)
 2. Extract it:
 ```bash